ObolNetwork/obol-docs/docs/gov/governance/token-house.md

 # The Token House

 In the Token House, OBOL Token holders are responsible for submitting, deliberating, and voting on various Obol Collective governance proposals.
-They may do so by directly voting with their OBOL Tokens (by delegating the voting power of their OBOL tokens to their own address) or by delegating their OBOL Token voting power to an eligible third party.
-Addresses with delegated OBOL voting power are called “Delegates”.

 ## Overview of the Obol Token House